 • The Format Type property selects the format for this tag.
 A String format is used by default, but a General or Linked format may be substituted.
-The various types of formats are discussed in detail in a following chapter, as are the other properties that might appear per the selected format type.
+The various types of formats are discussed in detail in the Using Formats chapter, as are the other properties that might appear per the selected format type.